Long Island Divorce Lawyer

 - An uncontested divorce is when both spouses are able to agree on all aspects of your divorce, including division of property, child custody, and the grounds for the divorce.

 Does the state of New York recognize foreign divorce decrees?

 - Yes, as long as certain requirements are met, New York will validate foreign divorces.
-To learn more about what requirements there are, please contact our firm.
+To learn more about what requirements there are, please contact our family law office.

 Divorce is often an emotional and stressful process, and it's important to have excellent representation on your side.
 Our Long Island divorce attorneys can help you navigate paperwork and offer rational advice to ensure you're fairly given what you're owed.
-Contact us to schedule a divorce consultation with one of our lawyers today.
+Contact us to schedule a divorce consultation with one of our family lawyers serving Nassau & Suffolk County, New York today.
 We look forward to helping you into the next chapter of your life.

 85 Years Serving the Community of Amityville, NY